 SACRED SPACE – ‘One does not live on bread alone, but on every word that comes from the mouth of God’.
 (Matthew 4:4) Let us open our hearts to God’s holy word in scripture, for each of us personally, as we journey through this season of Lent.
 The purple cloth reminds us of the journey, with our offerings to God of prayer, fasting and almsgiving.
 The ashes symbolize our penance and contrition.
 The crown of thorns reminds us that Christ offered Himself as the complete sacrifice for our sin.
 The candle is the symbol of Christ’s presence with us during our personal Lenten observances.
 Here we should pause for a time and re-commit ourselves to developing our personal relationship with Jesus, by placing a stone in the desert oasis.

-Proclamation of the Word – volunteers are urgently required for this important Ministry.
-To meet this need a series of four training sessions begins this Monday evening at 7.30pm in the Church.
-If you are interested in contributing to this fulfilling aspect of Parish life please contact John Barry on 9065 4395 / 078 4072 8477 or email firstname.lastname@example.org.
+Proclamation of the Word – the course for new readers will conclude this Monday evening at 7.30pm in the Church.
+Come along on Monday evening or contact John Barry on 9065 4395 / 078 4072 8477 or email email@example.com.